jbelew/tesla-clean-grid-charging/README.md

 ## Motivation

 This project stems from a desire to blend technology and environmental conservation, contributing to a better future.
-By minimizing the vehicle wake state and battery drain, we aim to make a positive impact on both energy efficiency and overall sustainability.
+Unlike other options such as Home Assistant, minimizing the vehicle wake state and unintended battery drain is a core design concept.

-## Differentiation

-Unlike existing solutions, our app goes beyond by offering the ability to save custom Home Assistant automations specifically tailored to minimize vehicle wake states and battery drain.
-No more compromise between automation and energy efficiency.

 ## Data Security

-Your privacy is paramount.
 Minimal user data is stored locally and never shared externally.
 API keys and secrets are transmitted only via the server, never exposed through the browser.

 ## Future Plans

 The roadmap includes exploring the migration to the Tesla Fleet API for enhanced functionality.
-However, it's important to note that this transition may involve considerations related to accessibility, as the Tesla Fleet API is behind a paywall.
+However, it's important to note that this transition may involve considerations related to accessibility for the average user, as the Tesla Fleet API is behind a paywall.

 ## Contribution